-The Mass Communication Department focuses on undergraduate education in print, broadcast and online journalism, video production, media management & sales, public relations/advertising and film production.
+The Mass Communication Department focuses on graduate and undergraduate education in multimedia journalism, video production, media management & sales, public relations/advertising and film production.
 Housed in the Dan Rather Communications Building, the department is home to an award-winning student newspaper, 24-hour student radio station, and student operated community television facility.
 Students produce television and radio news programs for the SHSU and Huntsville communities and broadcast the only university Spanish-language television newscast in Texas.

 Students engage in a variety of experiences inside and outside the classroom that will prepare them for a career in the mass communication field.
 Students are encouraged to participate in the department’s co-curricular activities and to complete at least one industry-related internship.